Cyvore/CyvoreOS/README.md

 </p>

 ## CyvoreOS
-Cyvore os is an open source tool for auto phishing detection.
+Welcome to CyvoreOS, an open source tool for automated phishing detection! :fishing_pole_and_fish:

-You are welcome to visit our site [cyvore.com](https://cyvore.com)
+CyvoreOS works by running a suite of external tools and internal plugins to scan data for phishing indicators.
+It can be used to scan URLs, IP addresses, domain names, cryptocurrency wallets and more!

 ### Install:
-There are 2 simple ways to install this tool:
+There are two ways to install CyvoreOS:

-**1. Installing from sources:**
+**1. Install from sources:**

 preinstalls requirements:
   - python 3.7 +